 The Czech Republic is a member of the International Atomic Energy Agency (the "IAEA") and, as a result, our nuclear power plants have been subject to a number of on-site IAEA assessments.
-The first Operational Safety Review Team ("OSART") assessment took place at Dukovany nuclear power plant in 1989 and others took place in 1991 and in November 2001.
+For more information, please see "Description of the Issuer-Safety and Quality Management-IAEA".